FIUTS Homestay & Friendship Programs

 FIUTS is always in need of globally-minded volunteers to offer short-term homestays lasting from one weekend to three weeks.
 A homestay is a great way to make international connections and welcome a new visitor to our region!

 Not able to host a homestay?
-There are lots of other ways that you can volunteer to support and engage with international visitors.
+There are lots of other ways that you can volunteer to support and engage with international visitors, including Thanksgiving Dinner or Friendship Connection!
 See below for a full list of our programs.

 Already a host?
 Fill out the Availability Survey to let us know when you can host this year.

-Host a University of Washington international student for their first week in town: Through our unique "Welcome Week" homestay program, students of all levels (freshmen through PhD/visiting scholar) can apply to stay with a host for their first 7-10 days in Seattle prior to moving into the residence halls or off-campus housing.
-Students come from over 40 different countries.
+Host a University of Washington international student for their first week in town (September, December, March of each year): Through our unique "Welcome Week" homestay program, students of all levels (freshmen through PhD/visiting scholar) can apply to stay with a host for their first 7-10 days in Seattle prior to moving into the residence halls or off-campus housing.
+Students come from over 40 different countries (Sign up today!).
 Learn more or apply to host!

-Host a student from South Asia for just a weekend (July 7-10, 2016): FIUTS produces a summer program for university-level journalism students from Bangladesh, India, Nepal, and Sri Lanka.
-Students take classes and live in the residence halls for five weeks and spend one weekend in a homestay to experience local life and culture.
-Learn more or apply to host.
-(FULL)
+Host a student from southern Africa for just a weekend (Closed 2017): FIUTS produces a winter program for university-level students from Angola, Botswana, Mozambique, South Africa, and Zimbabwe.
+Students take classes and live in the residence halls for five weeks and spend one weekend (three nights) in a homestay to experience local life and culture.
+Learn more or apply to host (FULL)

-Host a Youth Ambassador from the Caribbean for 10 days (Aug 14-25, 2016): FIUTS will welcome a group of promising young leaders (ages 15-18) and teachers from several countries in the Caribbean.
+Host a Youth Ambassador from the Caribbean for 10 days (August 14-24): FIUTS will welcome a group of promising young leaders (ages 15-18) and teachers from several countries in the Caribbean.
 Hosts are needed from August 14-25.
 Learn more or apply to host!
-(FULL)

-Friendship Connections: For those who don’t have the extra space for a homestay, Friendship Connections are an excellent way to help international students at the University of Washington feel welcome in Seattle.
+Friendship Connections: For those who don’t have the extra space for a homestay, Friendship Connections are an excellent way to help international students at the University of Washington feel welcome in Seattle (Sign up today!)

-Thanksgiving Dinner: Host one or more University of Washington international students for Thanksgiving Dinner.
+Thanksgiving Dinner: Host one or more University of Washington international students for Thanksgiving Dinner (CLOSED)